MCT-master/mct-master.github.io/_posts_draft/2018-09-17-Group-B-setting-up-tico.md

 we were back in business with Zoom.
 However - the sound from Trondheim was working both ways, so we was able to work with the Tico audio set-up.

-The set-up from the previous week had somehow been rigged down, so we were anyway back scratch with the set-up.
-We had been discussing setting up a "one-long-table"-solution, with the tables facing the wall, to making it look like we were all sitting around one long table in Oslo and Trondheim.
-At this point, this solution could not be tested out, as the Tico sound was very sensitive to feedback.
-We had to place the microphones about two metres from the speakers, and the speakers was placed on each side of the 4xmonitor for Tico.
-Then we solved the Zoom issue by setting up a permanent set-up with Zoom on the Panasonic TV, and we used the Logitech Sausage camera for routing both the sound and video to Trondheim.
+The Oslo set-up from the previous week had somehow been rigged down, so we were back to scratch.
+We had been discussing setting up a "one-long-table"-solution, with the tables facing the wall, to make it look like we were all sitting around one long table in Oslo and Trondheim.
+At this point, the solution could not be tested out, as the Tico sound was very sensitive to feedback.
+We had to place the microphones about two metres from the speakers, and the speakers were placed on each side of the 4xmonitor for Tico.
+Then we solved the Zoom issue by setting up a permanent set-up with Zoom booting from a Lenovo laptop, using the Panasonic TV as a monitor.
+We used the Logitech Sausage camera for routing both the sound and video to Trondheim.

 We decided upon using two condenser microphones in between of two tables, as shown on the picture.
 Besides from that, the table set-up for teaching situations was very similar to the set-up from previous week.